Mobility plays a central role in our society. Four innovative concepts meet today's challenges and point the way to a mobility of the future.

 1. Autonomous driving

 There will be strong growth in this area.
-Because today only 1% of vehicles sold have assistants that could implement parts of autonomous driving.
-By 2025, it should be up to 80%.
-They will play an important role and be loud especially in public transport Experts reduce the accident rate drastically.
+For today only 1% of vehicles sold have wizards who could implement parts of autonomous driving.
+Even 2025 should be up to 80%.
+In particular, they will play an important role in public transport and, according to experts, drastically reduce the accident rate.
 There are also test projects for fully autonomous vehicles:

 The Robotaxi service "Waymo One" by Google, for example, but also large car companies such as BMW and Mercedes are working on the further development of such technologies.
 The "Apple Car" is officially not confirmed, but so Apple has recently taken over the US startup Drive.ai.
 The company develops retrofit solutions that could turn popular cars into self-driving vehicles.

 Google Waymo JAGUAR I-PACE SUV, self-driving electric vehicle, source: Waymo

 Especially local and regional, there are already many offers Shared mobility, 2017 has invested around 32 billion dollars in appropriate start-ups.
 Again, great growth is predicted.
 For where today only 1% of the driven kilometers is covered by means of sharing offers, one expects an increase to around 80%.

 This goes in particular with the trend away from the car as a status symbol, towards the commercial vehicle and can protect the environment and possibly also save costs.